TimKong21/Medical-Appointment-No-Show-Prediction/README.md

 ## Solution Approach

-In addressing the challenge of predicting patient no-shows for healthcare appointments, our solution approach focuses on both the technical development of a predictive model and its practical integration into the client's existing systems.<br>
+In addressing the challenge of predicting patient no-shows for healthcare appointments, our solution approach focuses on both the technical development of a predictive model and its practical integration into the client's existing systems.
 Here's how we tackled the problem:

 - **Model Development:** Created a machine learning model to assess the likelihood of patient no-shows, enhancing appointment scheduling efficiency.
 - **System Integration:** Deployed the model with an API for integration into the client's ERP system, this allows real-time predictions, streamlining the ERP's existing workflow.

-For comprehensive project overview, please refer to `Project Documentation.pdf`.

 <p align="center">
     <img src="Notebook_images/High level structure.png" alt="Image" style="width: 100%; height: 25%;" />